judka-uriel/uriel-book/uriel_en.md

 the necessity remained to restore their meaning, and for this they had to choose from multiple variants of interpreting unclear passages.

-It is now difficult to trace the history of these movements' origins, but apparently for a long time the main movement was the Sadducees, who received their name from Zadok.
-In fact, they only received this name after the founders of another movement — the Perushim — separated from them.
+It is now difficult to trace the history of these denominations' origins, but apparently for a long time the main denomination was the Sadducees, who received their name from Zadok.
+In fact, they only received this name after the founders of another denomination — the Perushim — separated from them.
 <!-- The word “Pharisees” is not used here to avoid connotations with antisemitic slanders. -->
 The word *Perushim* means “the separated ones”.
 Regarding names, such word formation is a natural process: when a division of the whole occurs, each part